-When the school has planned in advance to be fully or partially closed, the code '#' will be used for the relevant pupils who are absent.
-This code will also be used to record year groups who are not due to attend because the school has set different term dates for different years, e.g. induction days.
+When the school has planned to be fully or partially closed, the code '#' will be used for the relevant absent pupils.
+This code is also used to record year groups who are not attending because different term dates are set for different class groups e.g. transition sessions..